Jeremy-Garrison/Jeremy-Garrison.github.io/_pages/teaching.md

 </script>

 ## Teaching Philosophy and Method
 Throughout my time teaching economics at Colorado State University, I have developed a student-centered pedagogy.
 By validating diverse experiential knowledge, encouraging critical engagement with theory, and promoting civil discourse, I strive to transform the economics classroom into a space of empathy, empowerment, and intellectual growth.
 Looking ahead, I am eager to apply my teaching method in a variety of course settings, including smaller and more advanced classes.
-In the future, in addition to teaching microeconomics, I would love to teach courses on game theory, political economy, and ecological economics.
+In the future, in addition to teaching microeconomics, I would love to teach courses on political economy, ecological/environmental economics, game theory, behavioral economics, and economic history.

 Evidence of my teaching effectiveness can be found in this [document](/files/Teaching Effectiveness.pdf).